 Note that programmes must be executed as specified and approved at Phase 1.
 The proposer should prepare a backup/alternative programme to be executed in place of the primary programme if the observing conditions are not ideal.
 The original science case and goals should be followed.
 Such backup programmes must be approved by ESO at least two weeks in advance of the observing run.
 Requests sent on shorter notice, in particular within less than 48 hours from the start of the run, may not be processed on time.
 In those cases, the corresponding data will be not be accessible from the ESO Science Archive Facility until the request is approved.
-The corresponding requests must be submitted via the web-based form available at the Target/Instrument Setup Change Request webpage.
+The corresponding requests must be submitted via the Change Request tab in p2.
 If the conditions prevent the Visiting Astronomer's primary programme to be executed the telescope will be used for the execution of Service Mode observations, if no backup programme is in place and Service Mode observations are possible on that telescope.
 Raw data are available for download shortly after acquisition.